Kent State Massacre POEM

 Tears water this chiaroscuro of whitewash, nestled

-In the shadows where crimes against are plotted.
+In the shadows where crimes against humanity are plotted.

 From a distance, it's a palette worthy of Manet,